 Contact Information by County

-head and anterior flattened dorso-ventrally; terminal mouth with numerous teeth in narrow bands on the upper and lower jaws; two lobed, narrowly connected dorsal fins; head, back, and sides olive brown with dark mottling; lower region of head and belly lighter to whitish
+The head and anterior are flattened dorso-ventrally; terminal mouth with numerous teeth in narrow bands on the upper and lower jaws.
+Two lobed, narrowly connected dorsal fins; head, back, and sides olive brown with dark mottling.
+Lower region of the head and belly are lighter to whitish.

-The mottled sculpin is an inhabitant of northeast Iowa trout streams.
-It is somewhat less common than the slimy sculpin and is found in warmer waters.
-Mottled sculpin are found in streams with an average water temperature of 68 degrees F (range 6l to 72 degrees F).
+The Mottled Sculpin lives in northeast Iowa trout streams.
+It is somewhat less common than the Slimy Sculpin and is found in warmer waters.
+Mottled Sculpin are found in streams with an average water temperature of 68 degrees F (range 6l to 72 degrees F).

-The mottled sculpins` behavior and feeding habits are quite similar to the slimy sculpin.
+The Mottled Sculpins` behavior and feeding habits are similar to the Slimy Sculpin.
 It can modify its body colors to match the background which helps it escape predation and may be useful in ambushing food items.